How to build a digital strategy?

 Setting up your content strategy: what solutions?

 Many companies still invest in outbound marketing, an expensive method that is showing its limits.
-Outbound marketing” consists of SMS campaigns, buying advertising space, media advertising, telephone canvassing, etc. These are media that require a lot of budget and do not necessarily have an impact on companies that tend to be over-solicited.
+Outbound marketing” consists of SMS campaigns, buying advertising space, media advertising, telephone canvassing, etc. These are media that require a lot of budgets and do not necessarily have an impact on companies that tend to be over-solicited.

 In contrast, inbound marketing is a method that consists of attracting potential customers without having to “force” them.
 How do you do this?
-By offering attractive, interesting and informative content that meets their expectations.
+By offering attractive, interesting, and informative content that meets their expectations.
 For you, it is not only the possibility of gaining prospects without having to go looking for them.
 But also to improve your brand image and position yourself as an expert.
-All this for a controlled budget, because implementing a content strategy is much less expensive than the resources needed for outbound marketing.
+All this is for a controlled budget, because implementing a content strategy is much less expensive than the resources needed for outbound marketing.
 Here are 3 levers to invest in: